xDudee/xdude-xrpl-nft/README.md

   - This is also why the generated meta.json file is important.
 Any future display tool used to view the NFT can use this data as well to display the work.
-  - If you develope an amazin template to show off your NFT, please let us see it!
+  - If you develop an amazing template to show off your NFT, please let us see it!
 Share on twitter and please tag me, would love to see it!

 ### setup.yml
   The setup.yml file is well documented with comments